-While some competing wagons offer more cargo space, the 2014 Audi Allroad earns praise for its refined powertrain and well-made interior.
+While some competing wagons offer more cargo space, the 2014 Audi Allroad earns praise from reviewers for its refined powertrain and well-made interior.

 - "In the end, the 2014 Audi Allroad caters to a very specific niche.
 If you're looking for a luxurious small wagon that's comfortable around town, fun to drive on back roads and built to weather the occasional off-road jaunt, the Allroad could be an ideal companion." -- Edmunds

 - "You'll get better off-road ability and a lower price by going with a nicely loaded Subaru Outback Limited.
 Or, you can go the other way and get more power and sportier looks with the Cadillac CTS and CTS-V wagon." -- Kelley Blue Book

 - "If you spend most of your time on road but seek a car capable of tackling the odd off-road excursion, the Audi A4 Allroad makes great sense.
 Watch the options list, though, as features that typically come as standard on rivals cost a good deal extra." -- AutoWeek (2013)

 Other Cars to Consider

 The BMW 3-Series Sports Wagon also comes standard with all-wheel drive, and it has a similar starting price.
 A diesel version of the 3-Series Sports Wagon is also available, which gets very good fuel economy estimates for the class.